Over at WIRED, I wrote about the unholy union between Uber and taxi cabs and the trouble with disruption culture.

 I joined Oscar Ramirez of The Daily Dive to talk about the rise of ghost kitchens in American restaurants.

-I launched The Crunchwrap, a semi-frequent newsletter on Substack.
-Check it out here!
+I launched The Crunchwrap, a weekly newsletter on Substack.
+Subscribe for free here!

 I spoke with Tracy Smith for CBS Sunday Morning about drive-thru culture in the time of coronavirus.